 In August 1991, whilst travelling through Mongolia on the Trans-Siberian Express a chance encounter in the restaurant car led to the formation of the folk-fusion group East Whistle, featuring Hugh Nankivell (guitar and viola) and Melissa Holding (shamisen and accordion) and Joe Townsend (violin and).
 Over the next few years we recorded several albums and performed concert tours in Japan, Europe and the US, including headlining with Doc Watson at the Black Mountain Folk Festival in North Carolina.

-In 2002 we returned to live in Cornwall, the most southwesterly tip of the UK, where I became the Musical Director for Kneehigh Theatre and Wildworks Theatre, composing music for a series of site-specific productions that were staged in Malta, Cyprus, France and Cornwall.
-In the course of this work I came to work with Cypriot folk singers, French jazz musicians, African gospel singers, Maltese brass bands, youth orchestras and community bands.
+In 2002 I took a job as Musical Director for Kneehigh Theatre Company and returned to Cornwall in the UK.
+Here I worked for the next few years composing music for a stunning series of landscape theatre productions, staged in Malta, Cyprus, France and other places.
+In the course of this work I came to work with Cypriot folk singers, French jazz musicians, African gospel singers, Maltese brass bands, youth community orchestras and all manner of music-makers across a huge range of musical styles.

-The duo Two Rivers, featuring shakuhachi and kora, was formed in 2011 with Ravi Freeman.
+I formed the duo Two Rivers with Ravi Freeman.
 Ravi was one of the first Western exponents of the African kora, having collaborated with violinist Nigel Kennedy, Senegalese singer Baba Maal and blues legend Dr. John amongst others.
-Through the vehicle of the Two Rivers project, Ravi and I are exploring the synergy of shakuhachi and kora in an ongoing series of concerts and recordings.
+Through the vehicle of the Two Rivers project, Ravi and I began to explore the synergy of shakuhachi and kora in an ongoing series of concerts and recordings, including the album Two Rivers.

 In 2013 I started to return to Japan and to reconnect with musicians there.
-I have been giving a series of solo shakuhachi recitals in the temples and gardens of Kyoto, and developing new music with Japanese ambient music pioneer Hiroki Okano, didgeridoo player Kenji Mikami and others.
+Since then have been visiting Japan regularly and giving a series of solo shakuhachi recitals in the temples and gardens of Kyoto, as well as developing new musical projects with Japanese artists including ambient music pioneer Hiroki Okano, didgeridoo player Kenji Mikami, Esoh and Ema of the ensemble Yurai, Butoh dancer Atsushi Takenouchi and others.

-In 2014 I was invited to play shakuhachi for his Holiness the Dalai Lama in Kyoto.
+In 2014 I was extremely honoured to play the shakuhachi for his Holiness the Dalai Lama when he was visiting Kyoto.

-Other recent projects include collaborations with the singer Chloë Goodchild, the drumming group Kagemusha Taiko, Andy Barlow of the electronica group Lamb, tabla player Sanju Sahai, Okinawan singer Kyoko Tadaoka, Belgian storyteller Iwan Kushka and singer songwriters Lua Maria, Ayla Schaeffer and Kuahtli Vasquez.
+More recent projects include collaborations with the singer Chloë Goodchild, the drumming group Kagemusha Taiko, Andy Barlow of the electronica group Lamb, tabla player Sanju Sahai, Okinawan singer Kyoko Tadaoka, Belgian storyteller Iwan Kushka, singer songwriters Lua Maria, and Ayla Schaeffer and Sounding Bowl maker Tobias Kaye.

 My life in music with all its contrasting musical forms, with all the people, places, performances and projects, is an ongoing, unfolding journey of discovery and healing in which music is the guiding light, music is the flow, and music is the beating heart and soul.
 Through this journey I have found that I am naturally drawn to the music of sacred traditions, music of ritual and ceremony, music for meditation, music of devotional practice, music of the mountain temples and forest clearings, music played in the stillness of the dawn and the magic of the full moon, music of transformative power, music that penetrates the veil – a transcendental acoustic music of the heart.